 In addition to requiring prior consent to send CEMs, CASL also requires that all CEMs include the following identification information about the sender in addition to a functioning unsubscribe mechanism:

 The maximum penalty is $1 million CAD for individuals and up to $10 million CAD for corporations, per violation.
-Further, the email recipients can sue for $200 per violation up to a maximum of $1 million CAD for each day a violation occurred under the private right of action provision - effective in 2017.

 Our qualified experts understand the impact the CASL requirements can have on your operations and will bring procedural expertise to your organization regarding these issues.